wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/elements-of-a-data-service.md

 resource representations (or reports of resource creation or deletion, depending on the HTTP verb in use).

-The following topics describe the data services configuration language and the key elements used when composing a data service, such as queries, databases, operations etc. along with example syntax.
+The following topics describe the data service configuration language and the key elements used when composing a data service, such as queries, databases, operations, etc., along with example syntax.

 ## Data services and resource language